brian-naz/artificial-intelligence-assignments/README.md

 # artificial-intelligence-assignments
-Programming Assignments I built for my Artificial Intelligence course at my University
+Programming Assignments I built for the Artificial Intelligence course at my University